leonardcyber/unofficialkyc-cli/README.md

 ### Manual compilation (it's not as hard as it usually is)

 To manually compile, first install [go](https://golang.org).
-Then either run `go install github.com/leonardcyber/unofficialkyc-cli`, or simply clone the repository and run `go build`.
-You should be left with a working CLI called `kycli` in your `~/go/bin/` folder or inside the cloned repository, respectively.
+Simply clone the repository and run `go build`.
+You should be left with a working CLI called `kycli` in your inside the cloned repository, respectively.
 You can place that wherever you like, perhaps in `/usr/bin/`.

 ## Support